 On a per square foot or per unit basis, Class C properties are less expensive than Class B, but they carry an elevated level of risk due to the capital investment required and vulnerable nature of tenant income sources.
 However, they often present an attractive opportunity for investors with an elevated risk tolerance and the operational expertise to execute a modernization program.

-Class D commercial space is the riskiest type.
-It may be functionally or economically obsolete and it may need major renovations or to be completely rebuilt.
+Class D commercial space is the riskiest type for investment.
+A Class D building may be functionally or economically obsolete and it may need major renovations or to be completely rebuilt.
 These are distressed properties and the investment opportunities in them represent a classic boom/bust scenario.

 Class D properties should be avoided by all but the most experienced investors.